 Some weight gain is a common side-effect.
 Weight gain may be less of a problem if you use insulin in combination with a glucose-lowering tablet such as metformin.
 Hypoglycaemia is a possible complication.

-Exenatide, liraglutide and lixisenatide - glucagon-like peptide-1 (GLP-1) mimetics
+Exenatide, albiglutide, dulaglutide, liraglutide and lixisenatide - glucagon-like peptide-1 mimetics

-Exenatide, lixisenatide and liraglutide are treatments given as an injection.
-They work in a similar way to the action of the naturally occurring hormone GLP-1.
+Exenatide, albiglutide, dulaglutide, lixisenatide, liraglutide are glucagon-like peptide-1 (GLP-1) mimetics which are treatments given as an injection.
+They work in a similar way to the action of the naturally occurring hormone glucagon-like peptide 1.
 These actions include stimulating insulin secretion in response to glucose and preventing glucagon release after meals.
 Glucagon is a hormone which raises blood sugar.

 Exenatide and liraglutide are usually used as an add-on treatment to improve glucose control when insulin treatment is not acceptable.
 There is a once-weekly treatment available.
 Side-effects may include hypoglycaemia, feeling sick and headaches.
 People receiving this treatment usually lose weight.

-Canagliflozin, dapagliflozin, and empagliflozin - sodium-glucose co-transporter 2 (SGLT2) inhibitors.
+Canagliflozin, dapagliflozin, and empagliflozin - sodium-glucose co-transporter-2 inhibitors

-Canagliflozin, dapagliflozin, and empagliflozin increase the amount of glucose in your urine and so reduce blood glucose levels.
+Canagliflozin, dapagliflozin and empagliflozin are sodium-glucose co-transporter-2 (SGLT-2) inhibitors which increase the amount of glucose in your urine and so reduce blood glucose levels.
 These medicines can be used on their own or with other medicines to help control blood glucose for people with type 2 diabetes.

 - To help prevent heart disease, stroke and poor circulation:

 - If you have high blood pressure (hypertension) then it should be treated.
-See separate leaflet called Diabetes and High Blood Pressure for more details.
+See separate leaflet called Diabetes and High Blood Pressure.

 - You should not smoke.